 IV therapy is provided in a number of different settings, including:

-- Urgent care centers: Urgent care centers can handle some more minor emergencies.
+- Urgent care centers: Urgent care centers can handle some minor emergencies.
 For example, if you need stitches, you may opt to go to an urgent care center instead of a hospital emergency room.
 Urgent care centers are typically less expensive than hospitals.
-Depending on the reason for your visit, you may receive IV therapy at an urgent care center.
+Depending on the reason for your visit, you may receive an IV at an urgent care center.

-What Does It Cost?
+What Does It Cost To Undergo IV Therapy?

 IV therapy ranges in cost, depending on the type of therapy and the provider.
 IV therapy is not typically covered by insurance, which means patients are responsible for the cost.

-When you decide to customize your therapy, each vitamin and nutrient costs $29.
+When you decide to customize your therapy, each vitamin and nutrient starts at $20 with the exception of a few hydration therapy add-ins.
 We also offer discounts for large groups of patients.
 The cost of our IV therapy options is comparable to what a patient would owe for an emergency room visit co-pay.